Divyanshukumar20/Writeups/Writeup OSINT.md

 ![pic 3](https://github.com/Divyanshukumar20/Writeups/blob/main/Writeups_files_OSINT/pic%203.png)

-Given picture is must be the entrance of the building but here two ways and we don't know hich one is for what purpose.
+Given picture is must be the entrance of the building but here two ways and we don't know which one is for what purpose.
 We have to find exact coordinates where handshake takes place.

 ![pic 4](https://github.com/Divyanshukumar20/Writeups/blob/main/Writeups_files_OSINT/pic4.png)